AndresMGA/harmonica_react/README.md

 >#### HANDLE CLICKS ON SCORE - onScoreClicked(location)...
 ```
-    When <ScoreSVG> is clicked, finds the timestamp of
+    This function is triggered from <ScoreSVG> when it is clicked.
-    the nearest item in event.json and passes it
+    It finds the timestamp of the nearest item in event.json and
-    to onTimeUpdate(time, stepPlay=True)
+    passes it to onTimeUpdate(time, stepPlay=True)

     stepPlay is set to True to play only 1 note
 ```